 All space-time expanded from a nothing-point (a singularity)

-• …(BGV Theorem) Spacetimes expanding on average all begin.
+• …(BGV Theorem) Spacetimes that expand on average all begin.

 • …(2nd Law) Total entropic decay has not arrived yet.

 • …(Generalized 2nd Law) Total generalized entropy has not maxed out yet.

-(Big Bang Theory): General relativity (GR) is true, sufficiently accurately describing the full birth and growth of space from a singularity?
-Three evidences for this are:
+(Big Bang Theory): General relativity is true, sufficiently accurately describing the full birth and growth of space from a singularity?

 • …General relativity makes accurate prediction elsewhere.